xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 ---

-## 💥 WFGY 3.0 · Singularity Demo 💥
+# 💥 WFGY 3.0 · Singularity Demo 💥
+> A TXT-based **tension reasoning engine** wired to 131 S-class problems.
+> Upload once, then ask it your hardest questions.
+If it works, nothing before it matters.

 ![W3](https://github.com/user-attachments/assets/65b02ae5-4fc0-41f4-aae7-33add3f9949b)

-> One TXT file that turns any strong LLM into a **tension reasoning engine**.
-> You ask the hardest questions you care about.
-It answers in a structured way, on top of a 131 problem world map.

 WFGY 3.0 is not a single clever prompt and not a new model.